MachopCodes/MusicMan2.0/README.md

 - Express.js

 **User Stories**
-As an unregistered user I can see the Home Page
-As a registered user I can view my upcoming trips
-As a registered user I can add trips to my personal trip log As an unregistered user I can create a User Account
+As an unregistered user I can search and view profiles As a registered user I can create a profile
-As a registered ser I can update or remove my planned trips As a registered user I would like to be able to access tidal information related to my trips
+As a registered user I can write reviews for other user's profiles As a registered user I can message other users and view my past messages

-The main additions to the application include a search, reviews and messaging.
-To make a fully functioning app, it needed to allow users to search profiles by criteria, post reviews on different users and for users to message other users - because an application wouldn't be complete if users had to resort to their emails.

 ![erd](https://github.com/MachopCodes/MusicMan2.0/blob/master/erd.PNG)